 The following definitions are summaries, each followed by an elipses.
-This indicates that detals are available, accessed by clicking here.
+This indicates that further detals are available.
+Simply click the elipse.

 Manuscript Evaluation is a helpful first overview of any manuscript.
 The editor first reads the material and gives an analysis of what works in the narrative and what doesn't.
 In nonfiction, the focus is on structure, development, clarity, consistency, quality of evidence.
 In fiction, the focus is on plot, dialog, characterization, point of view, pacing, sentence variance.
 Authors receive a chapter-by-chapter written critique and an overall assessment.

 The copy editor makes a manuscript compliant with standard English grammar and punctuation and is the most common level of editing.
 Very little is a judgment call.
 Authors receive a pencil-edited compliant manuscript that may include...